fbpx

 In other words:

-If Bitcoin reaches the market capitalization of what the bond market currently is worth, one hundred trillion USD, the Bitcoin price will reach over $4 750 000 per BTC.
+If Bitcoin reaches the current market capitalization of the bond market, one hundred trillion USD, the Bitcoin price will reach over $4 750 000 per BTC.

 The Absolute Maximum Potential of Bitcoin